Winter Activity Map & Guide

 Extending from the first loop is the linear “Spriggs Brook Trail”.
 Winding through 5km of scenic wilderness which includes a wooden bridge across Spriggs Brook and a few scenic look-offs.
 The trail brings you to Granite Lake where you should decide what to do next.
 The Journey from the parking lot to Granite Lake and back is 2.5 hours of hiking (I would allow at least 3 to fully enjoy).
 From this point, I can only offer info I’ve researched as I haven’t done beyond Granite Lake yet.

-Camping is not encouraged, but legal and there are no official sites.
+Camping is not encouraged, but legal.
+There are no officially sanctioned sites.
 “Leave no trace” principles must be followed to help preserve and protect this important wilderness area.
-You should also be aware of the current forest fire index as areas nearby have been devastated in years past by large forest fires.
+You should also refrain from open fires and use a stove or fire dish.
+Be aware of the current forest fire index as areas nearby have been devastated in years past.

 Basic preparations are a must.
 Tell someone of your planned route and hiking time, pack a compass, printed map, first-aid kit and survival essentials.
 You should also expect lots of flies in the Spring and early summer so be sure to pack some bug defense.
 Always be aware of ticks when hiking in Nova Scotia.
 Ticks can be active whenever temperatures stay slightly above freezing (an unfortunate new reality here).
 The best source for the latest trail conditions is the Crowbar Lake Trails Facebook page (you must log in to a Facebook account to view it).